Home » Science and Tech Notes » Space Tourism in India

 Project Description Status

 Axiom Space Utilizes SpaceX’s Crew Dragon flights to send crews to the International Space Station (ISS).
 Mission 1 flew in April 2022, Mission 2 in May 2023, and Mission 3 in January 2024.
-Fourth mission planned for October 2024.
+The fourth mission is planned for October 2024.
 Aims to create a non-NASA market for human spaceflight for future commercial space stations.
 Ongoing

 Boeing Starliner Developed under NASA’s Commercial Crew Program, Boeing sells seats for space tourists.
-Proposal includes one seat per flight for a spaceflight participant at a competitive price with Roscosmos charges.
+The proposal includes one seat per flight for a spaceflight participant at a competitive price with Roscosmos charges.
 Ongoing development

 Polaris Program Initiated by Jared Isaacman, commander, and financier of Inspiration4 mission.
 Comprises three missions.
 Polaris Dawn, the first mission, plans to launch four private astronauts in a Crew Dragon spacecraft to earth orbit.
 Aims to surpass the earth orbit altitude record set by Gemini XI and include the first private Extravehicular activity (EVA).
 Ongoing